 Aserela’s efforts, though challenged by a distance of thousands of miles, is bringing education and literacy to village children eager to learn.
-With volunteers here in Maine… and local labor, dedicated volunteers, and involved parents in Nyolo… the construction of a wonderful primary school for more than 300 students is slowly but surely being accomplished.
+With volunteers here in Maine… and local labor, dedicated volunteers, and involved parents in Nyolo… the construction of a wonderful primary school for 700 students is slowly but surely being accomplished.
 Together we ARE changing lives.

 3A new page has been added to our website… Progress Updates… found under About Aserela in the menu atop each page.
 This page contains previous stories, information, and reports relating to the Nyolo Hope School as a way of tracking the progress of our mission, the achievements at the school, and the people involved with the good work we do together.
 Our latest news will appear on our home page in the Update section (see above) as information becomes available to us from the Nyolo Hope School.